Circle packing on spherical caps: Introduction

 Exploring the behavior of topological defects that emerge in the packing on a spherical cap may be useful for the description of certain physical and biological systems, such as in the evaporation/drying of colloidal droplets~\cite{Manoharan03,Lauga04,Monteux11,Marin11,Marin12,Manoharan15,Mukhopadhyay21,Fan22}, in colloidal crystals~\cite{Vitelli10,Guerra18,Das22}, in the assembly of viral capsids~\cite{Zandi04,Twarock04,Rochal17} or in the morphology of insect's eye~\cite{Kim16,Hayashi22}.

-After all one should recognize that the eye of an insect is just a Nature--made, very efficient detector where the close packing of sensors on the curved surface has been the result of a long evolutive process and not of a computational algorithm.
-As a matter of fact there has been a consistent effort in recent years in developing "bio-inspired" hemispherical cameras, drawing inspiration from the insect's eyes~\cite{Leblebici13,Song13,Cogal16,Guenter17,Shi17,Lee18,Kim20,Blair21}.
-Finally, another problem where circle packing on a spherical cap is relevant is to the construction of geodesic domes in engineering and architecture~\cite{Tarnai11,Gaspar22,Bysiec23}.
-A very relevant reference in this regard is the nice book by Popko~\cite{Popko21}.
+{ One should recognize that an insect's eye is a highly efficient, Nature-made detector, where the close packing of sensors on a curved surface is the result of a long evolutive process, not of a computational algorithm.} As a matter of fact there has been a consistent effort in recent years in developing "bio-inspired" hemispherical cameras, drawing inspiration from the insect's eyes~\cite{Leblebici13,Song13,Cogal16,Guenter17,Shi17,Lee18,Kim20,Blair21}. { Finally, another application of circle packing on a spherical cap is in the design of geodesic domes for engineering and architecture~\cite{Tarnai11,Gaspar22,Bysiec23}.
+A key reference on this topic is the book by Popko~\cite{Popko21}.}

 It is also important to recognize the multidisciplinary nature of packing problems, which are relevant in many different areas (mathematics, physics, biophysics, computer science, etc).
 In particular it is remarkable that one can use real physical/biological systems to shed light on difficult mathematical aspects of packing problems: one example of this is the "sausage conjecture" of Fejes-Toth, which concerns the shape of a convex hull with minimal of sphere packing in $d$ dimensions.
 For $d = 2$ the "discs (2-dimensional balls) must be arranged so as to make their convex hull, as similar to a regular hexagon as possible"~\cite{Fejes-Toth75}, whereas for large dimensions ($d \geq 5$) it becomes convenient to distribute the objects in a linear configuration.
 The intermediate case, $d=3,4$, the problem is very difficult, or in Fejes-Toth's words, the "problem must be considered for $n = 3$ and $4$ as hopeless".
 Quite recently the authors of \cite{Marin23} have tackled this problem experimentally by studying arrangements of colloids in a ﬂaccid lipid vesicle, identifying both linear, planar, and cluster conformations of spheres.